vinhngn/unitTesting/README.md

 ### Instructions:
 1. Clone this repo to your local machine.
 2. Open the project in Netbeans.
-3. Navigate to `CalcTest.java` in the Test Packages to see the tests I have written.
+3. Navigate to "CalcTest.java" in the Test Packages to see the tests I have written.
-4. Click on the **Run** tab and choose “Test project” to run my unit tests.
+4. Click on the **Run** tab and choose "Test project" to run my unit tests.
-5. You can also navigate to `Calc.java` in the Source Packages to see the source code of my functions.
+5. You can also navigate to "Calc.java" in the Source Packages to see the source code of my functions.
+6. If you run "Calc.java", it will prompt you to enter a string and then showing result of total characters, vowels and total numbers.

 ### Requirements:
 - Java JDK 8 or higher.
 - JUnit 5.

-### Note:
-- I haven't created a main method, so if users attempt to "Run project" instead of running "Test project", it will cause an error.

 ### Further Support:
 - Since this program runs on Netbeans, implementing it in a different IDE might require additional setup.